 [Phone number]

-How to Get More Value From Introduction Email Templates
+How to Get More Value From Business Introduction Email Templates

 Our sample introduction emails are designed to facilitate conversations with leads, business partners, and customers to ultimately produce more revenue.
-In addition to using these outlines for sending cold emails, here are some other ways you can boost conversions for your introductory emails:
+In addition to using these outlines for sending cold emails, there are other ways to boost conversions for your introductory emails.

-When you send an email to someone where you’re initiating a call to action (CTA), such as “schedule a call” or “let me know your availability,” make it as easy as possible for the recipient.
+When you send an email to someone where you’re initiating a call to action, such as “schedule a call” or “book now,” make it as easy as possible for the recipient.
 One way to do this is through automated CTAs.
-Rather than back-and-forth replies trying to agree on a time to chat, you can link automated scheduling tools in your message or signature.
+Rather than back-and-forth replies trying to agree on a time to chat, link to automated scheduling tools in your message or signature.

 Store & Share Email Templates

 As you develop and rework your email templates, you’ll find some will be more effective than others.
 Store those “winning” templates for future use and share them with other reps.
-It not only helps maintain quality messaging, but also lets you increase the volume of sends as you only need to plug in contact and contextual information instead of writing a whole email from scratch.
+It helps maintain quality messaging and increases the volume of sends as you only need to plug in contact and contextual information instead of writing a whole email from scratch.

 Incorporate & Track Personalized Information

 Personalization is huge for cold email success.
 It shows you took the time to learn about your lead or contact before crafting the email.
-Recipients can tell if an email is directly sent or mass-produced based on personalized parts in the introduction email subject line or message.
-You can cite items like their name, company, industry, or contextual information like where they went to college or how long they’ve been at a firm to help pique interest early on in the message.
+Recipients can tell if an email is directly sent or mass-produced based on personalization in the introduction email subject line or message.

 Purchase Email Lists